-The team has created two downloadable and printable resources for people impacted by dementia.
+The team has created downloadable and printable resources for people impacted by dementia.
 Please click here to access these resources.

 The Community Living Action Team is currently working towards the following outcome: People impacted by dementia have the housing and supports to remain in their own communities longer as desired.